Prajjawal01/DataLoader/README.md

 # DataLoader
-Native DataLoader developed on SF for multiplying object data upload.
+Native DataLoader developed on SF for uploading simuntaneous objects.